DC Universe: Legacies: Issue 6: "Aftermath!"

-While rescuing the wounded, Paul is helped by the Guardian, who secretly congratulates Paul on the man he's become.
+While rescuing the wounded, Paul is helped by the Guardian, who secretly congratulates Paul on the man he has become.
 Paul sees the Anti-Monitor while the heroes converge for a showdown.
 Jimmy is crippled in the disaster.
 After a period of rebuilding, Brimstone attacks Metropolis; Paul is saved by the JLA, who are then defeated by Brimstone.
 Brimstone is later defeated by the Suicide Squad, a team of heroes and coerced villains.
-The JLA disband as the U.S. President outlaws superheroes in public.
-Gordon Godfrey attempts to overthrow the government but is stopped by heroes gathered by Doctor Fate.
+The JLA disband as the U.S. president outlaws superheroes in public.
+Gordon Godfrey attempts to overthrow the government, but is stopped by heroes gathered by Doctor Fate.
 The victors form the Justice League International (JLI).
 Shortly after, Paul is promoted to detective, and the Joker shoots and cripples Barbara Gordon.

 Issue 7: "Doomsday!"

 In Gotham, Bane breaks Batman and tosses him over a roof.
 Vigilante Azrael takes his place and eventually defeats Bane, leaving him for the police.
-Meanwhile, the alien monster Doomsday emerges in the U.S. Midwest, takes down the Justice League, and is fought by Superman to Metropolis, where both are apparently killed.
+Meanwhile, the alien monster Doomsday emerges in the U.S. Midwest, takes down the Justice League, and is fought by Superman in Metropolis, where both are apparently killed.
 Peggy is diagnosed with cancer, but has a chance as it was detected early.

 Issue 8: "Parallel Lives!"

 Batman stops Azrael's brutality under his identity.
 Following the death of Superman, four figures claim to be Superman reborn: Superboy, Steel, Cyborg Superman, and the Eradicator.
 One of them may be responsible for the theft of an extraterrestrial exo-suit which Paul is investigating.
 Eradicator tries to stop Mongul's spaceship but is attacked by Cyborg Superman.
-The true Superman returns and, along with Steel and Superboy, sets out to destroy the War world being created from Mogul's ship.
+The true Superman returns and, along with Steel and Superboy, sets out to destroy the War World being created from Mongul's ship.
 Cyborg Superman is defeated.
 Peggy responds to her cancer treatment, and Diana graduates high school intending to become an oncologist.
-Green Lantern attacks his own Green Lantern Corps and the Guardians of the Universe after the loss of Coast City, absorbing the Central Power Battery and becoming Parallax.
+Green Lantern attacks his own Green Lantern Corps and the Guardians of the Universe after Mongul and Cyborg Superman destroy his hometown of Coast City, absorbing the Central Power Battery and becoming Parallax.

 Issue 9: "Knight After Knight"

 Green Lantern goes rogue, causing death and destruction, then vanishes.
 Peggy's cancer is in remission when they learn of a battle between the new Green Lantern and Major Force.
 An alien named Dusk arrives in Metropolis, warning of the arrival of the Sun-Eater and urging to evacuate the planet.
 Paul, Peggy and Diana gather, and watch news reports as the heroes try to stop the Final Night.
 Parallax returns and saves Earth, sacrificing his life to re-ignite the Sun.

-Jimmy is in rehab to walk again when Paul asks him about the missing exo-suit stolen from S.T.A.R. labs.
+Jimmy is in rehab to walk again when Paul asks him about the missing exo-suit stolen from S.T.A.R.
+Labs.
 Paul follows another lead when the events of Day of Judgment occur.
 The reformed JLA and the Sentinels of Magic bring back the soul of Green Lantern, who bonds with Spectre and drives Asmodel out.
 Green Lantern vows to change Spectre's mission from vengeance to redemption.